 While the cookies cool, it is time to make the cream cheese greek yogurt frosting.

-Step 4: Add cream cheese and powdered sugar to a mixing bowl and beat until combined.
+Step 4: Add the cream cheese and powdered sugar to a mixing bowl and beat until combined.
 Next, add the greek yogurt, maple syrup, and vanilla extract and beat until smooth.

 Step 5: Once cookies have cooled, add a generous dollop of frosting to the top, using a spoon to swirl it around.
 Chill the cookies in the fridge at least one hour.